DNin01/help-for-github-users/questions/signing-key-faqs.md

 ### Should I choose a strong passphrase?

 Yes.
 If your key is compromised, it's not game over as long as your passphrase is strong - it can still protect your signing key so it can't be used by other people.
 It's similar to a PIN for a credit or debit card.
+Even if you have to write it down to remember it, it is still important to use long, strong passphrases since hackers will have unlimited attempts to break the encryption.

 After your key is compromised, though, you'll probably want to work on switching to a new signing key and revoking the old one, just in case.